Here’s how forced pairing of phones works like in Person of Interest:

 Real phones definitely can be cloned, but it’s yet another that takes time, and doing it remotely without consent isn’t really practical.

-You can clone everything on a phone and then upload all of that data to another phone.
+You can clone everything on a phone and then upload all of that data to another cell phone, just not exactly like they do on Person of Interest.

 That would give you access to every saved file on a phone when you do it.